Monday 21 March 2022, online

 In that context, Sophie argued that she had to focus more on what needs to happen for us to change the way we do things, rather than simply layering more noise on top.
 She stressed that the process was a journey, and that once the cultural change starts coming, more progressive approaches can be introduced.
 In the light of talk about getting a return on investment, Sophie stated that she preferred to focus on the risk of inaction, arguing that there is a greater risk to wellbeing from inaction than from trying new things that may fail.

 It was highlighted that, while pilot projects are interesting, they do not represent systemic change, which is a challenge in Scotland.
 Participants asked for information on the changes that have been brought about in Wales and the innovative work that is happening now that people are having to rethink their approach.

-Sophie noted that case studies and examples were available on the Commissioner’s website.
+Sophie noted that case studies and examples were available on the Future Generations Commissioner for Wales’ website.
 She highlighted that she is working with the Government on five or six big policy areas, including the new zero waste strategy, to make connections between aims and benefits and describe the impact of changes.

 How can we make this work?

 A question was raised around whether a collective approach had been taken to engaging with the business community in particular.
 Noting that Sophie had talked about businesses being part of Team Wales and procurement as a potential route for change, participants asked what the most fruitful approach has been, and what the challenges are, in engaging with business.